 Brakes : difficult choice

-To be avoided in advance for a trip, the hydraulic brakes : no need for such powerful and precise braking on a travel bike, and good luck in the event of a problem to repair these hyper complex systems on the other side of the world… For the rim brakes (Cantilever ou V-brake) and the disc brakes, again the debate does exist on the web.
+Before leaving on a trip, we thought that the hydraulic brakes were not even to be considered : no need for such powerful and precise braking on a travel bike, and good luck in the event of a problem repairing these fairly complex systems on the other side of the world… And yet, we encountered some reckless people with hydraulics all the way to Asia !
+However, as this is not the most common choice, we will only talk to you here about mechanical type brakes : rim brakes (Cantilever ou V-brake) and disc brakes.

-Among these returns, Bertrand (tour-du-mondiste and founder of the site The freedom gear, little pearl of useful references for the bike trip) says he should have changed his rims afterwards 30 000 km as a precaution if he had continued his journey equipped with this braking system.
+We had to change one of our rims afterwards.
+15 000km because it had a wear notch that had become dangerous.
 It is therefore up to you to decide according to your budget and your preferences, the choice remains very personal for the brakes as you will understand since everything in itself works !
-And be careful, the models of frames and wheels depend on the type of braking chosen.
+Above all, be careful, the frame and wheel models must be adapted to the type of braking chosen.